citation-file-format/citation-file-format/index.md

   The format aims to support all use cases for software citation described in {% cite principles %}.
   CFF is serialized in [YAML](http://yaml.org) [1.2](http://yaml.org/spec/1.2/spec.html), and is therefore Unicode-based and cross-language (in terms of both natural language scripts and programming languages).
   This specification, together with the Unicode standard for characters, aims to provide all the information necessary to understand CFF, and to use (i.e., write) and re-use (i.e., read, validate, convert from) it.
-  The specification is maintained openly at <https://github.com/sdruskat/citation-file-format>.
+  These specifications are maintained openly at <https://github.com/sdruskat/citation-file-format>.
 geometry: margin=2cm
 layout: full-width
-version: 1.0.0-beta
+version: 1.0.0-RC1
 ...

 # Introduction